 └────────────────────┘

 Most people with working exploits reimplement the algorithm in a higher-level language and brute-force the password (although some choose to use z3).
-Then, there is this individual.
+Then, there is this man:

 I concluded that I don't know the required math for solving this sort of puzzle. [...]
 Adding to my shame at not being able to simply solve for the password with math: the brute-force search for 5-byte passwords takes about 12 hours to run on my pretty-modern laptop.
 Then I thought of a way to salvage my dignity: I know how to design digital logic; I have access to programmable logic hardware; why not build a custom computing machine to find the passwords?